xurxe/Integrify-04-javascript/README.md

 [exercise-google-docs.js](https://github.com/xurxe/Integrify-4-javascript) contains exercises from a Google Doc that was shared with us.

-The rest correspond to the repository [JavaScript for Everyone](https://github.com/xurxe/JavaScript-for-Everyone), forked from our teacher [Asabeneh](https://github.com/Asabeneh/JavaScript-for-Everyone).
+The rest correspond to parts of this repository [JavaScript for Everyone](https://github.com/xurxe/JavaScript-for-Everyone), forked from our teacher [Asabeneh](https://github.com/Asabeneh/JavaScript-for-Everyone).

 ## Author